-• Anti-biotech groups are opposed to innovative biotechnologies.
-They are actively campaigning against these technologies in France, Germany, Greece, Ireland, Italy, Slovakia, and the United Kingdom.
+- Anti-biotech groups are opposed to innovative biotechnologies.
+They are actively campaigning against these technologies in France, Germany, Greece, Ireland, Italy, Slovakia, and the United Kingdom. - The European Commission has publicly acknowledged through its recent study on "new genomic techniques" that these newer products can contribute to the objectives of the European Green Deal's Farm to Fork and Biodiversity Strategies.